ome/ngff-spec/ngff_spec/specification.md

 #### bijection
 (bijection-md)=

 A bijection transformation is an invertible transformation in which both the `forward` and `inverse` transformations are explicitly defined.
 Each direction SHOULD be a transformation type that is not closed-form invertible.
-Its' input and output spaces MUST have equal dimension.
+Its input and output spaces MUST have equal dimension.
 The input and output dimensions for the both the forward and inverse transformations MUST match bijection's input and output space dimensions.

 `input` and `output` fields MAY be omitted for the `forward` and `inverse` transformations, in which case the `forward` transformation's `input` and `output` are understood to match the bijection's, and the `inverse` transformation's `input` (`output`) matches the bijection's `output` (`input`), see the example below.

+The `input` and `output` fields MAY be omitted for `bijection` transformations if the fields may be omitted for both its `forward` and `inverse` transformations

 Practically, non-invertible transformations have finite extents, so bijection transforms should only be expected to be correct / consistent for points that fall within those extents.